Click here to download PDF.

 5. Please help us keep the restrooms and bathhouses clean and ready to use by others by picking up after yourself.
 Dishes and clothing should not be washed in showers or bathroom sinks.
 Please, no dying hair or clothing in the showers or sinks.
 Children under 6 must be accompanied by an adult while using the restrooms.
 If a problem is found in any of the restrooms, please report it to the office immediately for corrective action.

 6. All registered campers and day guests must check in at the office upon arrival.
-Day guests will be charged $3 per adult (18 and above)and $2 per child (17 and under) if using facilities or attending scheduled activities.
+Day guests will be charged $3 per adult (18 and above) and $2 per child (17 and under) if using facilities or attending scheduled activities (Pig Roast guests $10).
 Day guest hours are 9:00 AM to 10:00 PM.
 Any day guests remaining after 10pm will be considered an overnight guest and subject to additional fees.
 Overnight guest hours are from arrival until noon the following day.
 Overnight guest rates are $5 per adult and $3 per child.
 Registered campers are responsible for the actions and conduct of their overnight or day guests and must be on-site while their guests are here.
 Guests of long term campers with seasonal visitor’s passes are required to check in at the office for a car pass, even if no fees are required.
 Abel Mountain reserves the right to limit the number of day guests per site.
 WIFI access is not included in day guest pass fees, WIFI access codes are sold separately.

 9. Each campsite is allowed a maximum of two vehicles.
 Extra vehicles may park on the storage lot on the hill.
 Parking should be within your campsite’s boundaries (utility pedestal to utility pedestal) and off the roadway.
 Transient campers bringing utility trailers should check with the office prior to arrival.

 10. Washing vehicles and campers at the campground is prohibited.